An introduction to low carbohydrate management of type 2 diabetes

 He left Bournemouth to take up the role of Director of Policy and Programmes at the International Diabetes Federation in Brussels, which he held for over three years.
-He has since set up a lifestyle management programme for type 2 diabetes in Bermuda and is piloting a similar intervention in Kenya, as well as delivering training for health professionals from across Kenya.
+He has since set up a lifestyle management programme for type 2 diabetes in Bermuda and has piloted a similar intervention in Kenya, as well as delivering training for health professionals from across Kenya.
 He currently works part time at the Poole Diabetes Centre and has a private clinic at London Medical.